AkinnimiManuel/IT-Engineering-Portfolio/Active-Directory/User-Management/User-Management.md

 ### 10. 🔗 Group Nesting (Group within a Group) 🔗

 🔹 I added one group (e.g., Finance_Team) as a member of another group (e.g., All_Employees)!

 🔹 In ADUC:

-Opened All_Employees group ➡️ Members ➡️ Add ➡️ Selected Finance_Team.
+Opened All_mployees group ➡️ Members ➡️ Add ➡️ Selected Finance_Team.

 🔹 This made managing permissions so much easier across departments! 🏢✅